pgRouting/workshop/docs/source/chapters/topology.rst

 Load network data
 -------------------------------------------------------------------------------

-At first we will load a database dump from the workshop ``data`` directory.
-This directory contains a compressed file with database dumps as well as a small size network data.
-If you haven't uncompressed the data yet, extract the file by
+At first we will load OpenStreetMap sample data with osm2pgsql.

 .. code-block:: bash

-  cd ~/Desktop/pgrouting-workshop-data
+  cd ~/Desktop/workshop
-  createdb fixforpgrouting
+  createdb -U user osm_data
-  psql -U user -d fixforpgrouting -c "CREATE EXTENSION postgis;" psql -U user -d fixforpgrouting -c "CREATE EXTENSION pgrouting;" osm2pgsql -U user -d fixforpgrouting --cache 5 --cache-strategy sparse BONN_DE.osm.bz2
+  psql -U user -d osm_data -c "CREATE EXTENSION postgis;" psql -U user -d osm_data -c "CREATE EXTENSION pgrouting;" osm2pgsql -U user -d osm_data --cache 5 --cache-strategy sparse BONN_DE.osm.bz2

 The following command will import the database dump.
 It will add PostGIS and pgRouting functions to a database, in the same way as described in the previous